mlanin/laravel-setup-wizard/README.md

 # Laravel-Setup-Wizard
 > Provide your Laravel project with handy setup wizard.

-Guide your customer through all installations steps he need to perform for a proper setup of your project.
+Guide your customer through all steps he need to perform for a proper setup of your project.

 ![help](http://lanin.me/images/setup.png)